Self-Distilled Depth Refinement with Noisy Poisson Fusion: Detailed Experimental Settings

 \item[$\bullet$] \textbf{Multiscopic}~\cite{multiscopic} includes a test set with $100$ synthetically generated indoor scenes.
 Each scene consists of RGB images captured from $5$ different viewpoints, along with corresponding disparity annotations.
 The resolution of images is $1280 \times 1080$.
 We adopt its official test set for testing.

-\item[$\bullet$] \textbf{Hypersim}~\cite{hypersim} lacks an official split for training and testing.
-In our experiment, we follow the test set defined by GBDF~\cite{gbdf}, utilizing tone-mapped $286$ images generated by their released code.
+\item[$\bullet$] \textbf{Hypersim}~\cite{hypersim} is a large-scale synthetic dataset.
+In our experiment, we follow the test set defined by GBDF~\cite{gbdf} for fair comparison, utilizing tone-mapped $286$ images generated by their released code.
 Evaluation is performed using the corresponding $1024 \times 768$ depth annotations.

 \item[$\bullet$] \textbf{DIML}~\cite{diml} contains RGB-D frames from both Kinect v2~\cite{kinect} and Zed stereo camera with different resolutions.
 We conduct the generalization evaluation using the official test set, which includes real indoor and outdoor scene images along with corresponding high-resolution depth annotations.